 Workshops are at the heart of the Juniper Institute.
 Here, writers generate new work and present that work, or other work-in-progress, to their assigned faculty workshop leaders and peers.
 Workshop sizes are kept small so that every writer’s work gets dedicated attention.
 In addition to focusing on specific pieces of writing, writers actively interrogate larger issues of form, style, content, language, and process.

-Every workshop has its own climate and conventions: some lean toward the generation of new work, some toward the honing of existing pieces, while others emphasize a combination of both.
-Here’s how the 2014 faculty describe their approach to their Juniper workshops.
-(Details are subject to revision.)
+Every workshop has its own climate and conventions: some lean toward the generation of new work, some toward the honing of existing pieces, and others emphasize a combination of both.
+While details are subject to revision, here?s how the 2015 faculty describe their approach to their Juniper workshops:

 Poetry Workshop with Dara Wier:

 In our workshop, we will zero in on the poem's narrative while keeping in mind ideas of restraint and concision in language, of letting go of the need to explain and contextualize its ideas and images, in order for a poem to accomplish a lot in a little space.
 We will learn to complicate a poem's narrative by not strangling it.
 We will read and discuss the success of the narrative within a few short poems published recently by our contemporaries, and then we will spend the majority of our time doing just that for each other's poems.